phase-0/phase-0/ee/winston-iti/sprint2-reflection.md

  What did I do well this sprint?

  I enjoyed what I had done so far.
-Sprint-1 was a c but I do feel my previous abilities peaked once I had to learn HTML and CSS, which I found was a good experience.
+Sprint-1 was cruisy but I do feel my previous abilities peaked once I had to learn HTML properly and CSS for the first time, which I found was a good experience.
 The making of grids and boxes gave me some insight, so I enjoyed the process.

  What didn't I do well this sprint?